Post Mortem | Murder in The Parking Garage

 So as the minivan was making its way up, it was tracked throughout with other cameras that had not all been spray painted.

 That said, though, they were never really able to see the driver or to identify, you know, the killer in the garage.
+They needed to do all the police work to connect all those dots.

-So, you know, what was really fascinating about covering this case is you see see this is a real police procedural.
+So, you know, what was really fascinating about covering this case is you see this is a real police procedural.

 I mean, this shows you how well the police built their case from the minute they had just that little sliver of video that they could see.